-During this Fox interview in August 2015, two months after Donald Trump launched his Presidential campaign, The Mooch called Trump a very divisive, bullying, anti-American hack-politician, saying he did not like the way Trump talked about Megan Kelly or women, and that he had a big mouth.
-Gesturing with his hands in the Italian tradition he invited Trump, saying, “Bring it!
+During this Fox interview in August 2015, two months after Donald Trump launched his Presidential campaign, the Mooch called Trump a very divisive, bullying, anti-American hack-politician.
+He said he did not like how Trump talked about Megan Kelly or women, and that he had a big mouth.
+Gesturing with his hands in the Italian tradition, he invited Trump, saying, “Bring it!
 You’re an inherited money dude from Queens County.
 Bring it, Donald.
 Bring it.
 An inherited money dude from Queens County.”

 In the same interview, Mooch called Trump a class divider.
 He predicted, “this nonsense” [meaning Trump’s Presidential Campaign], would “be over by Thanksgiving,” which was three months away.

 With his typical good sportsmanship, President Donald Trump extended a hand of friendship to the jumpy liberal investment banker, appointing him White House Communications Director in July 2017.
 Suddenly The Mooch changed his mind, telling reporters, “I love the president, and I’m very loyal to the president, and I love the mission that the president has…”

 Alas, it was only a few days before skittery Scaramucci blew it.
 Upset about leaks, he tried pushing a reporter from The New Yorker to reveal his source, and in doing so, provided the Left plenty more ammunition with which to embarrass the President.
 Scaramucci cursed and swore like a New York mobster, ripping into various Trump admin, and gave all this on a silver platter to the reporter.
 Trump sacked Scaramucci ten days later.